pytroll/fcidecomp/documentation/verification-validation-plan/test_specification_design.rst

 The following categories are defined:

 :CLI:
-    Tests for the decompression of FC1 L1c NRT data via a command line interface (VG1)
+    Tests for the decompression of FCI L1c NRT data via a command line interface (VG1)

 :PY:
-    Tests for the decompression of FC1 L1c NRT data via Python (VG2)
+    Tests for the decompression of FCI L1c NRT data via Python (VG2)

 :JAVA:
-    Tests for the decompression of FC1 L1c NRT data via Java (VG3)
+    Tests for the decompression of FCI L1c NRT data via Java (VG3)

 :DT:
-    Tests for the decompression of FC1 L1c NRT data via the Data Tailor (VG4)
+    Tests for the decompression of FCI L1c NRT data via the Data Tailor (VG4)

 :OFF:
     Tests for the installation of the FCIDECOMP Software using the offline dependencies repository hosted at EUMETSAT Gitlab (VG5, VG6)